kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 The `Dataplane` entity can operate in `gateway` mode.
 This way you can integrate Kuma with existing API Gateways like [Kong](https://github.com/Kong/kong).

 The `gateway` mode lets you skip exposing inbound listeners so it won't be intercepting ingress traffic.
 When you use a data plane proxy with a service, both inbound traffic to a service and outbound traffic from the service flows through the proxy.
-In the `gateway` mode, we want inbound traffic to go directly to the gateway, otherwise, clients require certificates that are generated dynamically for communication between services within the mesh.
+In the `gateway` mode, you want inbound traffic to go directly to the gateway, otherwise, clients require certificates that are generated dynamically for communication between services within the mesh.
 The gateway itself should handle security at an entrance to the mesh.

 ### Usage